What next for the gig economy?

 It has been clear for some time that the rapidly changing face of modern business has highlighted the gaps in employment protection faced by many of those engaged in it.
 The existing system simply isn’t working for everyone.

-Key proposals include aligning the employment status test for employment rights and tax, the ability to request a “more predictable and stable” contract after 26 weeks and an extension of the right to a written statement of terms to all workers (not just employees).
-Notably there does not seem to be any recommendation to reclassify some workers as “dependant contractors” with a new status test, as suggested by the Taylor Review.
+Proposals include aligning the employment status test for employment rights and tax, and the ability to request a “more predictable and stable” contract after 26 weeks.
+One aspect that was progressed last year was the extension of the right to a written statement of terms to all workers (not just employees) which was introduced in April2020.

 Although the Government states that Good Work takes forward 51 out of the 53 recommendations made by the Taylor Review there is still much which needs to be fleshed out.
-Whilst there are timeframes in place for some simpler aspects of the proposals (with many coming into force in April 2020), the more complex aspects will take more thought.
 The Government recognises, for example, that it will not be simple to draft legislation clarifying employment status.
 It is also not clear how the right to request a predictable and stable contract will work in practice, and it appears to be a right to request (perhaps similar to the right to request flexible working) rather than a right to have a stable contract.
 As ever, the devil will be in the detail.

 The Supreme Court has now arguably taken steps to progress the Good Work agenda.
 In its’ judgement in the Uber case it made clear that legislation that is designed to protect workers should be interpreted with that in mind.
 The courts will not look favourably on employers trying to circumvent basic rights through contractual wording.